Best AI Architecture Patterns for Logistics Systems

 API-Based AI

-For most startups, APIs are the best starting point.
+For most startups, APIs are usually the best starting point.

 • faster development